dis-organization/ggrasp/README.md

 This is the "vector" version of tabularaster.

-Extend ggeom to have doubly nested tables.
+Extend gggeom to have doubly nested tables.

 Use this basis to build data+pslg version atts, 1D primitives, vertices (unique) Use that to build 2D primitives.